(Disclosure: Some of the links below may be affiliate links)

-- Bank transfers in other currencies are cheaper with Revolut
+- Bank transfers in other currencies are generally cheaper with Revolut.

 Neon and Revolut are quite different.
-However, there are many advantages with Neon.
-Since it is a real bank, you can keep your money there and use your single credit card directly.
-It means you will not need to have a bank and a travel credit card.
+However, there are many advantages to Neon.
+Since it is a real bank, you can keep your money there and directly use your single debit card.
+It means you will not need to have a bank and a travel card.

 But there are still some cases when Revolut is better than Neon.
 If you want to hold different currencies, you will need Revolut.
 Neon only lets you hold CHF.
-And secondly, if you want to receive money in other currencies (EUR or GDB, for instance), you will need Revolut as well.
-Finally, if you need to do transfer in other currencies, you will need Revolut too!
+And secondly, if you want to receive money in other currencies (EUR or GDB, for instance), you will need Revolut.
+Finally, if you need to do transfers in different currencies, you will need Revolut too!

 For instance, I sometimes receive some money in GBP and EUR from various services on the internet.
 It means I will need to keep my Revolut card.

 I plan to keep using both services.
 However, I will probably not need to use my Revolut card anymore.
-I will use the app and use it to send money and receive money in other currencies.
+I will use the app to send and receive money in other currencies.
 But I should not need to take the card when I am abroad.

 Regardless of Neon vs Revolut, having a travel card can save you a lot of money.
 And this should be an essential part of your credit card strategy.
-It is likely the thing that can save you the most money with your credit card usage.
+It is likely what can save you the most money with your card usage.

 And finally, if you use Neon or Revolut, you will not get any cashback in Switzerland.
-This is where you still need a second (or third) credit card.
+If you want cash back, you still need a second (or third) payment card.
 You can read about my credit cards to see what you could use.